A Quadrature Rule combining Control Variates and Adaptive Importance Sampling: Numerical illustration

 {\em Isotropic case.} Let $f_{\Sigma}(x) = 0.5 \Phi_{\Sigma}(x-\mu) + 0.5 \Phi_{\Sigma}(x+\mu)$ where $\mu = (1,\ldots,1)^\top/2\sqrt{d}, \Sigma = I_d/d$ and $\Phi_{\Sigma}$ is the multivariate normal density function with zero mean and covariance matrix $\Sigma$.
 The Euclidean distance between the two mixture centers is $1$, independently of $d$.
 The initial density $q_0$ is the multivariate Student $t$ distribution with mean $(1,-1,0,\ldots,0)/ \sqrt{d}$ and variance $(5/d)I_d$.
 The initial mean value differs from the null vector to prevent the naive algorithm using the initial density from having good results due to the symmetrical set-up. \\ {\em Anisotropic case.} In this case, the mixture is unbalanced and each Gaussian is anisotropic.
 The target density is $f_{V}(x) = 0.75 \Phi_{V}(x-\mu) + 0.25 \Phi_{V}(x+\mu)$ where $\mu = (1,\ldots,1)^\top/2\sqrt{d}$ and $V = \diag(10,1,\ldots,1)/d$.
 The initial density $q_0$ is the same as for the isotropic case.

-Figure \ref{fig:synthetic_2} presents boxplots of the logarithm of the mean squared error $\| \hat I(g) - I(g)\|_2^2$.
-Once again, the AISCV estimators are the clear winners with a mean squared error smaller by a factor up to $1000$ for the anisotropic case (see Table~\ref{tab:synthetic_2} in the appendix).
+Figure \ref{fig:synthetic_2} presents the evolution of the logarithm of the mean squared error $\| \hat I(g) - I(g)\|_2^2$.
+Once again, the AISCV estimators are the clear winners with a mean squared error smaller by a factor up to $1000$ for the anisotropic case (see Table~\ref{tab:synthetic_2} in the supplement).